Pregnant silhouette with circles of red, purple and white

 Implantation bleeding and spotting

 Did you know you can experience early pregnancy bleeding before you even know you're pregnant?
-Implantation happens very early on in pregnancy (between six to twelve days after ovulation).
-Implantation bleeding is a type of light bleeding or spotting.
-Unlike the bright red of a menstrual bleed, spotting tends to be pink or brown in color.
-Not everyone experiences implantation bleeding - but if you’re trying to conceive, it’s useful to be aware of.
+Implantation happens very early on in pregnancy (between six to twelve days after ovulation), and there's a type of spotting associated with it called implantation bleeding.
+There is currently no strong scientific evidence for this type of bleeding, but it's thought to be pink or brown in color, and can be very light — more like discharge than a period

 Cervical changes can cause bleeding in early pregnancy